cloudflare/cloudflare-docs/content/ai-gateway/get-started/configuring-settings.md

 ## Logging

-Your AI Gateway dashboard also shows individual requests, such as the prompt, response, provider, timestamps, and whether the request was successful, cached, or if there was an error.
+Your AI Gateway dashboard also shows real-time logs of individual requests, such as the prompt, response, provider, timestamps, and whether the request was successful, cached, or if there was an error.
+These logs do not persist and are deleted after approximately 30 minutes.

 ---